sam81/pybdf/README.md

-pybdf is a python library to read BIOSEMI 24-bit BDF files.
+pybdf is a python library to read Biosemi 24-bit BDF files.

 Release builds are available on pypi <https://pypi.python.org/pypi/pybdf/>